Saturday, June 28, 2025

 EXT.
 HOUSE AND DRIVEWAY - SUNRISE

 One of similar middle class homes that face the park across the quiet street.
 A few fly the United States flag, restless in a slight breeze.
-2010 Dodge Ram 1500 crew cab with Wyoming plates faces the street, backed to the garage door.
+Tom's truck faces the street, backed to the garage door.
 Front door opens, then the screen, held open by Tom for Wanda, in slippers and robe, to pass through.

 Wanda leads the way to the steps, driveway and driver’s door.
-Tom fishes keys from front pants pocket, opens driver’s door, Wanda sets thermos in console, Tom opens rear passenger door, sets suitcase in the well below the seat, closes door, puts key in ignition, hat on front passenger seat, turns to Wanda, they embrace, quick kiss.
+Tom fishes keys from front pants pocket, opens driver’s door, sets suitcase in well below passenger seat, hat on passenger seat, takes thermos from Wanda, sets it in console, puts key in ignition, turns to Wanda, they embrace, quick kiss.

 WANDA: Twenty-five all the way or the scenic route?